nkern/nkern.github.io/_pages/profile_hera22.md

 |
 <a href="https://arxiv.org/abs/2108.07282" target="_blank">arxiv:2108.07282</a>

 This companion paper used a suite of theoretical methods to interpret HERA's first power spectrum upper limits and set constraints on the properties of the intergalactic medium (IGM) at redshifts 8 and 10.4.
-Principally, this analysis shows that the HERA limits require the IGM to be heated above its adiabatic cooling limit by z=8 (purple arrow).
+Principally, this analysis shows that the HERA limits require the IGM to be heated above its adiabatic cooling limit by z=8 (purple arrow), which is not a scenario ruled out by existing CMB and HST observations.
 This implies that early X-ray sources from the first galaxies (e.g. from high-mass X-ray binaries) must have been more luminous than their local-universe analogues, and is consistent with a population of low-metallicity HMXB.
 This is the most stringent constraint on the X-ray properties of compact objects at Cosmic Dawn to date.